 Gamcheon Culture Village

+Via subway, zip over to Toseong Station (Line 1), where it’s a 20-minute walk to one of Busan’s most compelling corners, Gamcheon Culture Village.
 Sure, nicknames like “Machu Picchu of Busan” or “Santorini of Korea” are a bit of a stretch.
-But this colourful mountain-side neighbourhood is undoubtedly one of the city’s coolest sites to visit.
-Even if you’ve only got 24 hours in Busan, Gamecheon is a must-see.
+But this colorful mountain-side neighborhood is one of the city’s coolest sites to visit.
+Even if you’ve only got 24 hours in Busan, Gamecheon Culture Village is a must-see.

-Above all, this is one of the best places in Busan to wander about.
+Above all, this is one of the coolest places in Busan to wander about.
 The views throughout are simply arresting.
 At times, they even feel a little more like Mediterranean Europe or Central America than East Asia.
-Spend some time here, soaking up the atmosphere and engaging with the shopkeepers to get a sense of Busan’s more artistic side.
+Spend time here, soaking up the atmosphere and engaging with the shopkeepers to get a sense of Busan’s more artistic side.

 Jagalchi Market

-To be sure, this isn’t your ordinary collection of Korean street vendors.
+This isn’t your ordinary collection of Korean street vendors.
 Jagalchi Market is one of the most famous markets in Korea, selling a mind-boggling variety of the freshest live & dried seafood you’ll ever see.
+Everything from squid and octopus to mackerel and eel lines the stalls here.
+It’s all accented by the hollers of the ajumma beckoning for your business.

 For the cultural experience alone, a walk through Jagalchi Market is an absolute must-do while in Busan.